danielperna84/hass-configurator/README.md

 List of statically banned IP addresses, e.g. `BANNED_IPS = ["1.1.1.1", "2.2.2.2"]`
 ####BANLIMIT (integer)
 Ban IPs after n failed login attempts.
 Restart service to reset banning.
 The default of `0` disables this feature. `CREDENTIALS` has to be set for this to work.
+#### GIT (bool)
+Set this variable to `True` to enable Git integration.
+This feature requires [GitPython](https://gitpython.readthedocs.io) to be installed on the system that is running the configurator.
+For thechnical reasons this feature can't be enabled with a static configuration file.

 __Note regarding `ALLOWED_NETWORKS`, `BANNED_IPS` and `BANLIMIT`__:
 The way this is implemented works in the following order: